-The Ledro Alps and Judicaria Biosphere Reserve is located in the Trento region of northern Italy, between the Dolomite World Heritage Site and Lake Garda.
+The Ledro Alps and Judicaria Biosphere Reserve is located in the Trentino Alto Adige region of northern Italy, between the Brenta Dolomites, one of the nice constituents of the Dolomites World Heritage Site, and Lake Garda.
 The site is representative of the southern slopes of the central-eastern Alps and comprises a variety of habitats including Alpine meadows, forest, grasslands and moorlands, alternating with traditional crops.
 Its location contributes to a rich and varied biodiversity, creating a continuous north-south corridor between the protected areas of the Po valley and the northern Alps.
-The proposed area includes two settlements around Lake Ledro and Lake Carera and is inscribed on the UNESCO World Heritage List.
+The area also includes two pile-dwelling settlements around Lake Ledro and Lake Carera-Fiavè and is inscribed on the UNESCO World Heritage List.

 The reserve is highly valued as a tourist destination with tourism the main source of income for the permanent population of 15,845 residents.
 Agriculture is the principal economic activity, in particular, viticulture, olive, fruit and vegetable growing and animal husbandry among others.